jppmatos/DelDupVal_ML/README.md

 In folder *train_scripts* there're the used script to train the classification models avaliable in the folder *models*.

+### More documentation:
+This project was part of my Master Thesis (dissertation) at the Faculty of Sciences of the University of Lisbon (FCUL).
+The dissertation is available at: http://hdl.handle.net/10451/58954

 ## References:
 - David, D., Freixo, J. P., Fino, J., Carvalho, I., Marques, M., Cardoso, M., Piña-Aguilar, R. E., & Morton, C. C. (2020).
 Comprehensive clinically oriented workflow for nucleotide level resolution and interpretation in prenatal diagnosis of de novo apparently balanced chromosomal translocations in their genomic landscape.
 Human Genetics, 139(4), 531–543. https://doi.org/10.1007/s00439-020-02121-x
 - Dixon, J. R., Selvaraj, S., Yue, F., Kim, A., Li, Y., Shen, Y., Hu, M., Liu, J. S., & Ren, B. (2012).
 Topological Domains in Mammalian Genomes Identified by Analysis of Chromatin Interactions.
 Nature, 485(7398), 376. https://doi.org/10.1038/NATURE11082